-In the Surgical Technology and Medical Laboratory Technician programs, if a student has a grade lower than a "C" in a core program course (any course beginning with the ST or MLT prefix), that course must be repeated and a grade of "C" or higher must be obtained for program continuation.
+In the Surgical Technology program, if a student has a grade lower than a "C" in a core program course (any course beginning with the ST prefix), that course must be repeated and a grade of "C" or higher must be obtained for program continuation.
 Students that receive less than a 70% grade will be required to repeat the class

-The Practical Nursing program uses the above Grading Scale beginning January 1, 2016.
 Students enrolled in the Diploma in Practical Nursing must achieve a "B" or higher in NUR courses to be considered passing, and a "C" or higher in all other courses.